Why the COVID-19 Vaccine Doesn’t Remove the Need for Mass Rapid Testing

 As 2020 comes to an end many countries are struggling with a second wave of the devastating coronavirus pandemic that came to define the last year.
 But 2021 arrives with some hope as at least three different vaccines are set to become available over the coming months.
-Bond Digital Health, a UK-based life sciences company that develops app and cloud technology solutions for lateral flow diagnostics.

 The first, by Pfizer and BioNTech, has already started to be rolled out across the UK after approval by regulators.
 The vaccine, which is up to 95 percent effective against COVID-19, was given to more than 130,000 people in the first week of the UK’s vaccination program.
 The US recently became the second country to grant approval.